Testing Politicians' Claims in the Energy Debate

 ELLIOT: Not necessarily, according to Severin Borenstein.
 He's the director of the University of California Energy Institute.

-Professor SEVERIN BORENSTEIN (Director, University of California Energy Institute): Well, most of what we're going through right now has nothing to do with anything that Congress or the president could do.
+SEVERIN BORENSTEIN: Well, most of what we're going through right now has nothing to do with anything that Congress or the president could do.
 The fact is that the worldwide demand for oil has been increasing, and supply has not been keeping up.

 ELLIOT: I called Borenstein to test some of the claims being made in the Congressional energy debate.
 House Republicans have been relentless in their message that the key to lower prices is more domestic oil and gas production.
 Here's Texas Congressman Mac Thornberry.

-Representative MAC THORNBERRY (Republican, Texas): Every bit of energy we can produce here at home is one less barrel of oil we have to buy from overseas.
+MAC THORNBERRY: Every bit of energy we can produce here at home is one less barrel of oil we have to buy from overseas.

 ELLIOT: Thornberry is the sponsor of the No More Excuses Energy Act.
 Among other things, it would open the Arctic National Wildlife Refuge and allow more drilling offshore.
 Would that help?
 Severin Borenstein says no.